iivantsov/java-kanban/README.md

 ### Author: Ilia I (iiv.88@yandex.ru)
 ### Version: 1.0
 #### Initial implementation
-This is "Epic-first" implementation, i.e. as first, an Epic must be created, and then related Subtasks must be added.
+This is "ru.yandex.practicum.kanban.model.Epic-first" implementation, i.e. as first, an ru.yandex.practicum.kanban.model.Epic must be created, and then related Subtasks must be added.
 Any other workflow is not supported.
 ### Version: 1.1
 #### Review-1 fixes and improvements